seznam/Kommons/kommons-di/README.md

 # Kodi

-Kod is a dependency injection tool for Android application projects written in Kotlin.
+Kodi is a dependency injection tool for Android application projects written in Kotlin.
 It is build on Android components as Application, Activity and Fragment and it builds its dependency tree naturally as the application is build by using these components.
 By default it strictly respects lifecycle of these components, Scopes are automatically created in onCreate() and released in onDestroy() callbacks.